-Position the overlays (A) on the door frames and secure them from the inside of the doors using the 8 included nuts (B).
+Position the overlay (A) and on the door frame and secure from the inside of the door using the 6 included screws (B) and bolts (C).

-To facilitate the installation, do not tighten the nuts until they are all installed.
+To facilitate the installation, do not tighten the screws until they are all installed.